-The draft Westmead South Master Plan (draft Master Plan) builds on the work already undertaken as part of the Westmead Place Strategy 2036 and seeks to capture the opportunity afforded by the delivery of the Sydney Metro West.
-The draft Master Plan provides a framework that articulates a clear vision to ensure that the Westmead South becomes a livable, well connected and vibrant place for people to live, work and visit.
-The draft Master Plan will guide realisig the vision and actions to deliver a people focused place, offering high amenity, good housing and sustainability.
+The draft Westmead South Master Plan (draft Master Plan) builds on the work already undertaken as part of the Westmead Place Strategy 2036, Phases 1 and 2 Early Community Engagements and seeks to capture the opportunity afforded by the delivery of the Sydney Metro West.
+The draft Master Plan provides a framework that articulates a clear vision to ensure that the Westmead South becomes a liveable, well connected and vibrant place for people to live, work and visit.
+The draft Master Plan will guide realising the vision and actions to deliver a people focused place, offering high amenity, good housing and sustainability.